Tech-for-Sustainable-Development/.github/profile/README.md

 Technology + Research + Local Action = Resilient Solutions.

-TSDN is an emerging platform for turning curiosity into practical work.
+Tech SDG Network is an emerging platform for turning curiosity into practical work.

 ---